Mitigating loss of variance in ensemble data assimilation: machine learning-based and distance-free localization: Results

-Figure~\ref{fig:lgb_rmse_corr} shows the RMSE values, as in the column with the Frobenius norm in Table~\ref{tab:mlmodels}, but now presented for each observed data source (different plots) and model parameter (horizontal axes).
-We observe that the ML-Localization (using LightGBM) produces the lowest error for most variables, while the CM-Localization generated the second lowest.
-Furthermore, for the dummy variables (where no correlation is expected), both methods significantly reduces the error compared to the PO localization and no localization.
+Fig.~\ref{fig:test_cases.scalar.rmse_data} expands on the results presented in Table~\ref{tab:test_cases.scalar.corr_est} by showing the cross-correlation RMSE for individual model parameters, grouped by data type.
+The results show that ML-localization (using LightGBM) yields the lowest error for most parameters, followed by CM-localization, which consistently produces the second lowest errors.
+Additionally, for the dummy variables, where no correlation is expected, both ML- and CM-localization significantly reduce the error compared to PO-localization and the case without localization.

-Figure~\ref{fig:lgb_corrxcorr_dummy} compares the correlation values of the dummy variables obtained using no localization, PO localization, CM-Localization and ML-Localization.
-In all plots, the horizontal axes represent the ``gold standard'' correlations, while the vertical axes represent the localized correlations.
-In each plot the blue dots represent the correlation between a dummy variable and each observed data point.
-We expect in this case that the correlation values to be as close to zero as possible (theoretically, they should be zero).
-One notable observation is that, even with a large ensemble, the ``gold standard'' correlations (horizontal axes) for the dummy variables are not exactly zero.
-This indicates that eliminating sampling error in the covariance would require a much larger ensemble ($\gg 5000$).
-Additionally, both proposed localizations could reduce spurious correlations (smaller vertical spread) compared to no localization and PO localization.
+Fig.~\ref{fig:test_cases.scalar.corr_xplot} compares the cross-correlation values of the dummy parameters obtained using no localization, PO-localization, CM-localization, and ML-localization (with LightGBM).
+In all plots, the horizontal axis represents the gold standard correlations, while the vertical axis shows the localized correlations.
+Each blue dot corresponds to the correlation coefficient between a dummy parameter and an observed data point.
+Since the dummy parameters are uncorrelated with the predicted data and have independent priors, the true correlation values should be zero.
+Notably, even with a large ensemble, the estimated cross-correlations (horizontal axis) for the dummy variables deviate from zero, indicating that eliminating sampling error would require an ensemble size much larger than $N_E = 5{,}000$.
+The plots demonstrate that both CM-localization and ML-localization substantially reduce the vertical spread of the points, indicating improved cross-correlation estimates compared to PO-localization and the case without localization.